Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Bridgewater Associates is widely regarded as the world’s largest hedge fund, with $160 billion under management.
 Dalio has built himself an $18 fortune with his investing prowess.

-In Principles, Dalio relates what he considers the most lessons he has learned in a 45-year investing career.
-Dalio’s most interesting argument is that life, management, economics, and investments can be understood as rules that function like machines.
+In Principles, Dalio relates the lessons he has learned in a 45-year investing career.
+Dalio’s most interesting argument is that life, management, economics, and investments are rules that function like machines.

-Dalio explains how he makes decisions, builds teams, hires employees, rewards employees, and invests in Principles.
+Dalio explains how he makes decisions, builds teams, hires, rewards, and invests in Principles.
 Thus, Principles is both a business book and an investment book.
 If you want to understand the thinking of one of the world’s greatest investors, Principles is a must-read.

 The Warren Buffett Way offers investors an in-depth look at the Oracle of Omaha’s business and investment strategies.

-Hagstrom argues that Buffett built his fortune and Berkshire Hathaway (NYSE: BRK.B) by looking at stocks and companies as businesses rather than investments.
+Robert G. Hagstrom argues Buffett built his fortune and Berkshire Hathaway (NYSE: BRK.B) by looking at stocks and companies as businesses rather than investments.
 Investors who want to imitate Buffett need to assume a similar mindset.

-In the latest edition, Hagstrom argues investors need to think long-term and not obsess on loss aversion.
+In the latest edition, Hagstrom argues investors need to think long-term and not obsess about loss aversion.
 Buffett’s greatest strength is his ability to think rationally about a changing market, Hagstrom writes.

 Hagstrom analyzes Buffett’s investing strategies by examining his acquisition of H.J.
 Heinz, now Kraft Heinz Co (NASDAQ: KHC), and Berkshire Hathaway’s investment in IBM (NYSE: IBM).
-Those who want an in-depth study of Buffett’s methods need to read The Warren Buffett Way.
+Those who want an in-depth study of Buffett’s methods must read The Warren Buffett Way.

 [Related Article: Learn to invest like Warren Buffett With Our Buffett Stock Screener Guide]